ShivaniKhatri96/Notetaking-app/README.md

 ### Final Notes

-> There are some notes already created in Hermione's and Ron's account but I have intentionally left Harry's account empty to show the difference.
+> There are some notes already created in Hermione's and Ron's accounts but I have intentionally left Harry's account empty to show the difference.
 > It was really fun working on this project.
-Even though the final design is my own, I did took a lot of inspiration from [Google keep](https://keep.google.com/), [Dribbble](https://dribbble.com/) and [Facebook Posts](https://www.facebook.com/).
+Even though the final design is my own, I took a lot of inspiration from [Google keep](https://keep.google.com/), [Dribbble](https://dribbble.com/) and [Facebook Posts](https://www.facebook.com/).